gywns0417/repair-xbox-pc-app/READMEen.md

 ---

-## Repository Naming and Topics

-Search-friendly repository names:

-- `xbox-app-store-0x80096004-fix`
-- `xbox-store-cert-repair`
-- `microsoft-store-xbox-app-repair`

-Recommended GitHub topics:

-- `xbox-app`
-- `game-pass`
-- `microsoft-store`
-- `windows-update`
-- `0x80096004`
-- `root-certificates`
-- `powershell`
-- `windows-10`
-- `windows-11`

----

 ## Trademark Notice

 Microsoft, Windows, Microsoft Store, Xbox, and Game Pass are trademarks of the Microsoft group of companies.

-This project is independent and is not affiliated with, endorsed by, sponsored by, or approved by Microsoft.
-Product names are used only to describe compatibility and the installation errors this tool is intended to repair.
+**This project is independent and is not affiliated with, endorsed by, sponsored by, or approved by Microsoft.
+Product names are used only to describe compatibility and the installation errors this tool is intended to repair.**

 ---